 Join us as we discover hidden green spaces in our blog series

-We're in Durham for our hidden green space this month, in a beautiful wood not far out of the city
+We're in York for our hidden green space this month, on a great walk and cycle route heading south of the city

 At Move the Masses HQ we’re always keen to find new green spaces to explore.
 If you know of a spot near you let us know, we’d love to hear about new places!

-This woodland is a popular place to explore and perfect for walking with families and dogs.
-This is the fifteenth blog in our series – check out the others here.
+This walking and cycling spot is a great favourite for our volunteers and staff.
+This is the fourteenth blog in our series – check out the others here.
 Don’t forget to let us know if you visit anywhere new as a result – we always love to hear from you!
-Likewise, if you have anywhere you think others should know about, please get in touch and we’ll feature it soon: firstname.lastname@example.org
+Likewise, if you have anywhere you think others should know about, please get in touch and we’ll feature it soon: email@example.com

 This a popular place for dog walking.

 There are lots of great spots for refreshments and toilet breaks along the route, including Brunswick Nursery and lots of pubs.

 Check out the map of the route with pubs marked here.

 Did you know…